henrik42/spring-break/README.md

 You can run the *driver* as a *server-app* like this:

 	lein trampoline with-profile server-app run spring-config-empty.xml

+Since there is no business code that closes the Spring application context in this case the *driver's* main thread will wait forever and the JVM will not exit.
+You have to kill (ctrl-c) this process.

 Note: I'm using ```(spring-break.core/log)``` instead of Clojure's print-functions because they use ```clojure.core/*out*``` which is a